canmet-energy/btap_batch/README.md

 ### Parametric Analysis Local Machine
 1. To run a parametric analysis, go to the example.yml analysis file in the 'example' folder.
 Each parameter is explained in that file.
 Ensure that parametric analysis is a reasonable size for your system.
 Ensure that the ':compute_environment' variable is set to local.
-1. Open the example.py file in the same folder.
-Edit the file to add you git_api_token.
-The comments in the file will indicate which switches do what.
-Do not commit your git token.
 1. Run the example.py file from the root of the btap_batch project folder.
 On Windows you will need to set the PYTHONPATH to the to that folder.
 Please ensure that the btap_batch_env environment is active.
 ```